Kamakura Net Income Simulation

-Kamakura Risk Manager (KRM) allows users to focus on the managing the firm's earnings, and ultimately the value of the firm using the following measures:
+With Kamakura Risk Manager (KRM) users focus on managing the firm’s earnings, and ultimately the value of the firm using the following measures:

-- Net income simulation on a full credit-adjusted basis with stochastic default, incorporating the credit models of Dr. Robert Jarrow.
+- Net income simulation on a full credit-adjusted basis with stochastic default, incorporating the credit models of Professor Robert Jarrow.

 - Net income simulation of both the full balance sheet and the transfer pricing portfolio, allowing management to see the relative future movements of hedged and unhedged net interest income.